Jerry03120/sfrc-shear-ml-gui/README.md

 ## License

-This repository is currently provided for research and academic use.
+This repository is provided for academic and research use.
-Please contact the author before using the code for commercial purposes.